Smoothness of the density for solutions to Gaussian rough differential equations: Introduction

 for some exponents $\gamma$ and $a$, and all $\gamma$-H\"{o}lder continuous functions $f$.
 After viewing the integral in (\ref{opt}) along a sequence of discrete-time approximations to the integral, relation \eqref{opt} relies on solving a sequence of finite dimensional partially constrained quadratic programming (QP) problems.
-These (QP) problem involve some matrices $Q$ whose generic element can be written as $Q^{ij}=E[X_{t_{i},t_{i+1}}^{1} X_{t_{j},t_{j+1}}^{1}]$, where $X_{t_{i},t_{i+1}}^{1}$ designates the increment $X_{t_{i+1}}^{1}-X_{t_{i}}^{1}$ of the first component of $X$.
+These (QP) problems involve some matrices $Q$ whose entries can be written as $Q^{ij}=E[X_{t_{i},t_{i+1}}^{1} X_{t_{j},t_{j+1}}^{1}]$, where $X_{t_{i},t_{i+1}}^{1}$ denotes the increment $X_{t_{i+1}}^{1}-X_{t_{i}}^{1}$ of the first component of $X$.
 Interestingly enough, some positivity properties of Schur complements computed within the matrix $Q$ play a prominent role in the resolution of the aforementioned (QP) problems.
-In order to guarantee these positivity properties, we shall make two non-degeneracy type assumptions on the conditional variance and covariance structure of our underlying process $X^{1}$ (see Conditions \ref{non-determ} and \ref{cond dom} below).
-This is obviously quite natural, since Schur complements are classically related to conditional variances in elementary Gaussian analysis.
-We also believe that our conditions essentially characterise the class of processes for which we can quantify the non-degeneracy of $C_{T}(\omega)$ in terms of the conditional variance of the process $X$.
+In order to guarantee these positivity properties, we shall make two nondegeneracy type assumptions on the conditional variance and covariance structure of our underlying process $X^{1}$ (see Conditions \ref{nondeterm} and \ref{cond dom} below).
+This is quite natural since Schur complements are classically related to conditional variances in elementary Gaussian analysis.
+We also believe that our conditions essentially characterise the class of processes for which we can quantify the nondegeneracy of $C_{T}(\omega)$ in terms of the conditional variance of the process $X$.